cgtinker/blendartrack/README.md

 The [Blender](https://www.blender.org/) add-on "blendartrack" may be used for importing .JSON and .zip data from the [mobile app blendartrack](https://github.com/cgtinker/blendartrack_app).
 The main purpose of this add-on is to make augmented reality tracking available to the blender community.

+# Discontinued
+I cannot activly maintain blendartrack anymore, I'll accept PR's and consider to transfer the ownership if someone plans to activly maintain it.

 # Capabilites